itallonardi/natural-selection-simulation/README.md

 - `organism.py`: Defines the Organism class, which represents the organisms in the simulation.
 Includes methods to move, eat, reproduce, and draw the organisms.
 - `utils.py`: Contains utility functions, such as creating food and drawing the organisms.
 - `assets`: Folder containing additional resources.
 In this case, it includes font loading.
+- `demo.gif`: Demonstration of the simulation in action.

 ## Requirements